Page Reviewed / Updated - Apr. 2015

 Marital status typically does not affect eligibility for long term care insurance though it may affect premiums.

 Long term care insurance benefits depend entirely on the policy.
 Some plans will reimburse seniors and others will make payments directly to the service providers.
 Most plans require that a professional service take place to receive the benefit.
-For example, a family member won’t be compensated for the care they give.
+For example, a family member won’t be compensated for the care they give, unless they form a home care agency and provide care through that organization.

 There are plans with annual limits, total dollar limits as well as unlimited plans.
 One can also choose daily or monthly limits and align those to specific care situations.
 For example, $100 / day if the individual resides at home and $250 / day if they are in skilled nursing.